riya-verma-23/Distance-Optimized-Schedule-Generator/README.md

 ### Nalin

-* Developed the frontend using UI mockups
+* Developed the old version of the frontend using UI mockups
 * Hosted Web server using Django
 * Worked on integration allowing user input to be processed and passed into the relevant backend components
 * Wrote relevant CRUD operations to accept user input and display the schedule (as an interactive google maps iframe + table)